 Speaking to ERT, Smarter chief executive and founder Christian Lane said: “The key is getting the FridgeCam attached to as many fridges as possible.”

 In Germany, Smarter has partnered with premium refrigeration brand Liebherr to launch the FridgeCam.

 Said Mr Lane: “The FridgeCam will be locked to Liebherr fridges – you can only use it if you have a Liebherr fridge.
-In the UK, that’s a tiny percentage of the market, so the FridgeCam will be universal – you could put in a Samsung or a Whirlpool fridge, for example.”
+The massive attraction of FridgeCam to consumers is that it is a universal attachment that can be mounted into any existing fridge.”

 He added: “There are two markets.
 Every year, a million fridges are selling in Dixons – so we can attach it to those – and there are 25 million households [in the UK] that have old fridges that they want to upgrade.
 They’ve seen a Samsung or a Bosch fridge and they want the technology, but they can’t afford to buy a brand new fridge.
 The FridgeCam can transform it completely.”